Riverside DUI for Recreational Marijuana Attorney

 Though consumption of recreational marijuana is now legal in California, driving under the influence of marijuana is not.
 However, it is virtually impossible to test how impaired a driver is while under the influence of marijuana; a chemical test will only reveal whether the driver has consumed marijuana recently.

 In Riverside, CA, DUI arrests for recreational marijuana can be incredibly complex.
 After a DUI arrest for recreational marijuana, you need experienced legal representation.
-The team at the Law Offices of Catherine A. Schwartz have handled many types of DUI cases and can help you reach a more favorable outcome in your case.
+The team at the Law Offices of Schwartz & Godbey have handled many types of DUI cases and can help you reach a more favorable outcome in your case.

-Why Choose the Attorneys at the Law Offices of Catherine A. Schwartz?
+Why Choose the Attorneys at the Law Offices of Schwartz & Godbey?

 - Founding attorney Catherine A. Schwartz has more than 30 years of experience as a lawyer.
 As a former Deputy Public Defender, she has extensive insider knowledge of the local criminal justice system.